-Recognizing that research in intelligent (network embedded) systems requires multidisciplinary expertise, the KIOS Research Center brings together researchers specializing in a wide range of fundamental areas, such as systems and control, distributed systems and algorithms, graph theory and optimization, computational intelligence, fault diagnosis and fault tolerance, as well as simulation and hardware tools (e.g., sensor networks and embedded systems) in an attempt to provide holistic and viable solutions for a variety of critical systems.
+The KIOS CoE strongly encourages interdisciplinary interaction and promotes collaboration between industry, academia and research organizations in high-tech areas of global importance.
+Recognizing that research in intelligent (network embedded) systems requires multidisciplinary expertise, the Center brings together researchers specializing in a wide range of fundamental areas, such as systems and control, distributed systems and algorithms, graph theory and optimization, computational intelligence, fault diagnosis and fault tolerance, as well as simulation and hardware tools (e.g., sensor networks and embedded systems) in an attempt to provide holistic and viable solutions for a variety of critical systems.
+Working in close collaboration with operators and end-users of CIS, researchers in the Centre have the opportunity to develop a solid understanding of the practical problems encountered in the field, as well as a wealth of available data gathered from different critical infrastructures.
+This allows them to address problems of practical importance, to implement the solutions on real systems, and to get feedback from experienced end-users.
 The intelligent system approaches developed at KIOS can apply to a wide spectrum of applications.
-Currently, the emphasis of the applications are on power systems, communication networks, water distribution networks, transportation systems, and health-care delivery systems.
+Currently, the emphasis of the applications are on electric power and sustainable energy systems, telecommunication networks, water distribution networks, intelligent transportation systems, and systems for emergency management and response.

 |KIOS General Poster||Intelligent Monitoring and Control of Electric Power Systems Poster||Intelligent Telecommunication Networks Poster||Intelligent Management of our Water Systems Poster|

 |Embedded Systems Poster||Wireless Sensor Networks Poster||Sensors, Circuits, and Signals of Life Poster|